 This standard (Part 2) covers the description/ definition of terminologies related to preventive health concepts in Siddha.

-NOTE: The original terms appearing in the text have been transliterated into English and defined for the purpose of a clear understanding of the concept by any person who is not an expert in Siddha.
+NOTE — The original terms appearing in the text have been transliterated into English and defined for the purpose of a clear understanding of the concept by any person who is not an expert in Siddha.
 These terms may be used by manufacturers, researchers, academicians, regulators, clinical practitioners, and other enthusiasts interested in the science of the Siddha system of Medicine.

 2 TRANSLITERATION AND DIACRITICAL MARKS USED FOR WRITING TAMIL WORDS IN THE GLOSSARY OF SIDDHA TERMINOLOGY